 - Resize the BPH panel, drag from the Basic group in the Components panel to add a label in it, then resize the label and edit its text to Customer Contact Card as the title of the report.

-- Select the label in the BPH panel and change its Font Size to 14 and Foreground to Red in the Report Inspector.
+- Select the label in the BPH panel and change its properties in the Report Inspector as follows:

 - Select all the objects in the DT panel except the Line and the Box drawing objects by holding the Ctrl key on the keyboard, then select 10 from the Format > Font Size drop-down list .

 - Select the CustomerContactName formula and select Format > Bold.

 - In the Report Inspector, select the Box node from the report structure tree and change its Border Color property to Lightgray.

 - Select the Line node and edit its Line Color property to Lightgray and Line Thickness to 0.02.

 - Resize the fields horizontally if data is truncated.

 - Hide the BH, BPF and BF panels that don't hold any data by right-clicking the panel and select Hide from the shortcut menu.

 - On the report tab bar, right-click the report tab and select Rename to rename it to CustomerInformation.